Texas murder suspect in custody, found in Colorado - NewsBreak

 Officials followed the vehicle until it stopped at a business.
 When Bagwell got out of the vehicle, law enforcement took him into custody, according to a release.

 Bagwell was taken to the El Paso County Criminal Justice Center in Colorado, and he was booked on a Texas murder warrant.
-He is currently waiting on extradition back to Austin.PREVIOUS COVERAGE: Teenager charged with murder after south Austin shooting
+He is currently waiting on extradition back to Austin.Structure fire on 17th and Oakes

 The arrest was a joint effort between the Austin Police Department, U.S. Marshals Lone Star Fugitive Task Force, U.S. Marshals Colorado Violent Offender Task Force, Colorado Springs Police Department and Immigration and Customs Enforcement, according to a release.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.